 snow day

-When a marriage ends in divorce, it can be difficult to decide who gets the cars that were once shared.
-While it may seem like a small detail in the grand scheme of things, figuring out who will keep the cars after the divorce is an important step in the process.
-This blog post will discuss the different factors that are taken into account when determining who gets the cars in a divorce.
+When a marriage ends in divorce, it can be challenging to determine who should retain the cars that were once shared.
+While it may seem like a minor detail in the grand scheme of things, determining who will keep the vehicles after the divorce is a crucial step in the process.
+This blog post will discuss the various factors considered when deciding who receives the cars in a divorce.

 The Marital Property